YinHk-Notes/web-dev-notes/API & RESTFUL API.md

 > REST is a set of **architectural constraints**, not a protocol or a standard

+### **Endpoints：**

+API endpoints 為前後端之間的溝通窗口，若前端要串接 API 時，就是透過 API endpoints 取得資源

+**An endpoint is one end of a communication channel**.
+When an API interacts with another system, the touchpoints of this communication are considered endpoints.
+For APIs, an endpoint can include a **URL** of a server or service.
+Each endpoint is the location from which APIs can access the resources they need to carry out their function.

+APIs work using ‘requests’ and ‘responses.’
+When an API requests information from a web application or web server, it will receive a response.
+The place that APIs send requests and where the resource lives, is called an endpoint.

 **REST and HTTP are not the same!**